Shakhboz01/parts_line/README.md

  What king of expenditures do you have
  Send me a photo that was forgotten
- List of workers, their roles, allowed_to_use, daily_salary
+ List of workers, their roles, allowed_to_use, daily_salary How to calculate productivity of workers
+ How to find if a product is fast-sold or not

     READY features:
   main branch